Academic foundation programmes

 Research foundation post

-The F1 and F2 years each consist of 3 x 4-month posts.
-F1 posts are clinical and during this year the trainee speaks to potential supervisors and develops ideas for a research project.
-In F2 the trainee spends eight months undertaking clinical training in 2 x 4-month blocks, in specialties led by a clinical academic, and a 4-month block undertaking the academic research placement.
+In F2 the trainee spends eight months undertaking clinical training in 2 x 4-month blocks, in specialities led by a clinical academic, and a four-month block undertaking the academic research placement.
 Trainees are offered the opportunity to take modules of the MSc Clinical Research which can lead to them obtaining a PG Cert during their Foundation years.

-Information is provided on potential supervisors and the academic support team work with trainees to advise and develop a suitable project with their potential supervisor.
+Information is provided on potential supervisors and the academic support team works with trainees to advise and develop a suitable project with their potential supervisor.
 The websites of individual departments are also updated annually so that potential trainees can make contact with academic leads directly if they wish to do so.
 The Clinical Academic Training office and supervisor will ensure that you have a suitable project, with linked research methods training, identified in good time for the Foundation training programme deadlines.

 During the research placement trainees spend time in a research laboratory or attached to a clinical research group, attend research group meetings alongside researchers and scientists, carry out a small research project and conduct a review of the research literature on their research topic.
-They then write up the project, literature review and present their findings to their Research Group for assessment.
+They then write up the project and literature review and present their findings to their Research Group for assessment.

 Being an Academic Foundation trainee has allowed me greater opportunities to understand how research is undertaken and allowed me to attend interesting events such as the Academic Gala.